wisp-forest/docs/docs/owo/setup.md

     owo_version=...
     ```

-If you want to use a version other than the most current one, check the [GitHub releases page](https://github.com/wisp-forest/owo-lib/releases/)
+If you want to use a version other than the latest one, check the [GitHub releases page](https://github.com/wisp-forest/owo-lib/releases/)